 When we reach for our favorite t-shirt, we don’t often think about how that shirt got into our closet, or really even consider what it’s made from.
 Turns out, it takes a lot of material to make the clothes we wear every day.

 In fact, in the next 20-30 years, the apparel industry will need three times as many resources to keep up with demand.

 We simply don’t have the land, water, and resources to keep up.

 The Hurd Co set out to find a better way to make fabric.
 Instead of relying on virgin agriculture — like trees, cotton, or hemp — we use waste.
 Our low-impact technology transforms waste into into apparel-grade fiber feedstock pulp.
 We then work with brands to help them pull it through their supply chain.
 This means that brands can make whatever they want — and you can wear clothes you feel good about.

-By replacing raw feedstock with a waste stream, The Hurd Co reduces the carbon footprint of one average t-shirt by 1.25 kg CO2 equivalent at the sourcing phase when compared to traditional viscose.
-That’s a 16% reduction from traditional viscose and a 3% reduction from “sustainable” MMCs.
-The Hurd Co’s Biscose™ pulp will reduce threats to biodiversity, climate change, human rights, and water and soil pollution.
+By replacing raw feedstock with a waste stream, The Hurd Co reduces the carbon footprint of the average t-shirt.
+Reach out to us for exact numbers.
+The Hurd Co’s fiber will reduce threats to biodiversity, climate change, and water and soil pollution.